dazfz/backend-express-ts/README.md

   - **models:** Contains the models related to the objects.
   - **routes:** Defines the API routes for the objects.
   - **services:** Houses the object-related services.
-  - **test:** This directory is intended for storing test-related files.
+  - **tests:** This directory is intended for storing test-related files.
-  - **utils:** Provides utility modules such as configuration middleware, logger, and more.
+  - **utils:** Provides utility modules such as configurations, middleware, and more.